Chicago Bears Stadium

+Chicago Bears Stadium is the project name for a proposed American indoor stadium to house the Chicago Bears of the National Football League (NFL).
+It is yet to be determined when construction will begin, but it was originally expected to open by 2029.
+In 2025, the team began considering a location in Indiana after originally considering the former Arlington Park racetrack in Arlington Heights.

 Background

-Upon their founding, the Decatur Staleys played at their games at Staley Field which was owned by the team parent company the A. E. Staley Manufacturing Company.
+Upon their founding, the Decatur Staleys played at their games at Staley Field which was owned by the team parent company, the A. E. Staley Manufacturing Company.
 Although the Staley football team was popular in 1920, it struggled financially, partly due to Staley Field's 1,500 seating capacity.
-Fans were charged $1 to attend games and company employees received a 50 percent discount, which was not economically feasible for the Staleys.
-The Staley company sold the team to George Halas, who transferred the team to Chicago in 1921 and move the games to Cubs Park (now Wrigley Field), which was owned by the Chicago Cubs of Major League Baseball (MLB), and in 1922, they renamed themselves the Chicago Bears in order to associate themselves with their landlords.
+Fans were charged one dollar to attend games and company employees received a fifty percent discount, which was not economically feasible for the Staleys.

+The Staley company sold the team to George Halas, who transferred the team to Chicago in 1921 and moved the games to Cubs Park (now Wrigley Field), which was owned by the Chicago Cubs of Major League Baseball (MLB).
+In 1922, the team was renamed the Chicago Bears in order to associate themselves with their landlords.

-The Bears moved to their current home – the city-owned Soldier Field – in 1971 after the AFL-NFL Merger, the newly merged league mandate instituted after the 1970 season dictated that teams must play in stadiums that could hold a minimum of 50,000 seats.
-The move was supposed to be temporary – "an interim measure taken of necessity until a new city stadium can be erected" – but in the decades since, the team and the city of Chicago had multiple clashes about the state of the stadium, which caused a desire on the part of the team's ownership to find an alternative stadium owned by the team.
-Soldier Field underwent a major renovation that was completed in 2003 and rebuilt the interior of the historic stadium.
+After the AFL–NFL merger following the 1970 season, the league issued a mandate dictating that teams must play in stadiums with a minimum capacity of 50,000 seats.
+In 1971, the Bears moved to their current home, Soldier Field, which is owned by the Chicago Park District.
+The move was supposed to be temporary, due to concerns including the stadium's capacity of 61,500 seats, which is the lowest in the NFL; exposure to the elements; and limited opportunities for the team to profit from the stadium.
+In the decades since the Bears' move to Soldier Field, there have been numerous unsuccessful proposals to renovate or rebuild Soldier Field, as well as build a new stadium in the city of Chicago or outside of it.

+Soldier Field completed a major renovation in 2003 that rebuilt the interior of the historic stadium.
 The outer facade was preserved, but the site lost its National Historic Landmark status amid heavy criticism of its clashing architectural elements.
-Soldier Field remained the smallest stadium in the NFL by capacity, with only 61,500 seats.
+The Chicago Bears' current lease at Soldier Field runs through 2033.